Arve/ICMReader/README.md

 ## Usage:

-1. Unpack the magnetic data files in to a directory without renaming the files.
-2. Edit the `Config` class in icmreader.py so start date, number of days and site matches the data set you are creating 3.
-Run icmreader.py in the directory where the data files are contained 4.
-Done
+Invoke icmreader.py from a directory containing icm data files

+    usage: icmreader.py [-h] [-o OUT] [-s SITE] start_date days

+    positional arguments:
+      start_date            Start date, on the form YYYY-mm-dd, e.g 2012-12-13
+      days                  How many days to gather data for

+    optional arguments:
+      -h, --help            show this help message and exit -o OUT, --out OUT     Output file.
+Defaults to 'out.wav' -s SITE, --site SITE  Which site to get data from.
+Defaults to FCHU

-After ICMReader has finished running (depending on how big the data set is, this can take considerable time), a new file named `out.wav` is added to the same directory.
+After ICMReader has finished running (depending on how big the data set is, this can take considerable time), the file specified with the -o argument should be created in the same directory as the original

 An example generated file is is available [here](https://soundcloud.com/0x61 /magnetic-january), and is generated from ICM data for the month of January,